TransMorph: Transformer for unsupervised medical image registration: Experiments

 \subsection{Implementation Details}

-The proposed \texttt{TransMorph} was implemented using PyTorch (\cite{paszke2019pytorch}) on a PC with an NVIDIA TITAN RTX GPU and an NVIDIA RTX3090 GPU.
+The proposed \texttt{TransMorph} was implemented using PyTorch~(\cite{paszke2019pytorch}) on a PC with an NVIDIA TITAN RTX GPU and an NVIDIA RTX3090 GPU.
 All models were trained for 500 epochs using the Adam optimization algorithm, with a learning rate of $1\times 10^{-4}$ and a batch size of 1.
 The brain MR dataset was augmented with flipping in random directions during training, while no data augmentation was applied to the CT dataset.
-Restricted by the sizes of the image volumes, the window sizes (i.e., $\{M_x, M_y, M_z\}$) used in Swin Transformer were set to $\{5, 6, 7\}$ for MR brain registration and $\{5, 5, 5\}$ for XCAT-to-CT registration, respectively.
-The Transformer hyperparameter settings for \texttt{TransMorph} is listed in the first row of Table. \ref{table: TransMorph_sz_ablation}.
+Restricted by the sizes of the image volumes, the window sizes (i.e., $\{M_x, M_y, M_z\}$) used in Swin Transformer were set to $\{5, 6, 7\}$ for MR brain registration, $\{5, 5, 5\}$ for XCAT-to-CT registration, and $\{\}$respectively.
+The Transformer hyperparameter settings for \texttt{TransMorph} are listed in the first row of Table. \ref{table: TransMorph_sz_ablation}.
 Note that the variants of \texttt{TransMorph} (i.e., \texttt{TransMorph-Bayes}, \texttt{TransMorph-bspl}, and \texttt{TransMorph-diff}) share the same Transformer settings as \texttt{TransMorph}.
-The hyperparameter settings for each proposed variant are described as follows: \begin{itemize}[noitemsep] \item \texttt{TransMorph}: The identical loss function parameters as \texttt{VoxelMorph} were used for both MR registration and XCAT-to-CT registration tasks. \item \texttt{TransMorph-Bayes}: The identical loss function parameters as \texttt{VoxelMorph} were applied here for both tasks.
-The dropout probability (i.e., $p$ in Eqn. \ref{eqn:drop_prob}) was set to 0.15. \item \texttt{TransMorph-bspl}: Again, the loss function settings for both tasks were the same as those used in \texttt{VoxelMorph}.
+The hyperparameter settings for each proposed variant are described as follows: \begin{itemize}[noitemsep] \item \texttt{TransMorph}: The identical loss function parameters as \texttt{VoxelMorph} were used for all tasks. \item \texttt{TransMorph-Bayes}: The identical loss function parameters as \texttt{VoxelMorph} were applied here for all tasks.
+The dropout probability was set to 0.15. \item \texttt{TransMorph-bspl}: The loss function settings for all tasks were the same ones as those used in \texttt{VoxelMorph}.
 The control point spacing, $\delta$, for B-spline transformation was also set to 2, the same value used in \texttt{MIDIR}. \item \texttt{TransMorph-diff}: We applied the same loss function parameters as those used in \texttt{VoxelMorph-diff}. \end{itemize}